 Teens: Meeting You Where You Are Now

-Beacon offers a dynamic program for kids ages 12-18 Tuesday through Friday.
-There is a full schedule of high interest classes, which evolves with the needs of the community.
-Beacon's small study spaces, a large common room, a large open studio, and a maker space, Beacon provides teens a flexible and supportive environment to not only take classes they enjoy, but also to work on projects, meet with tutors, study independently or even take advantage of Beacon Community Classes.
+Beacon offers a dynamic program for ages 12 to 18 Monday through Friday.
+There are diverse opportunities and resources including a full schedule of high interest classes that evolve with the needs of the community.
+With Beacon's small study spaces, classrooms, a large common room, a large open studio, a sewing room, and a maker space, Beacon provides teens a flexible and supportive environment to not only take classes they enjoy, but also to work on projects, meet with tutors, study independently or even take advantage of Beacon Community Classes.

 Examples of classes recently offered for Teens: